 Focus on the future

-Learning from mistakes, preparing for potential disasters
+County, town learn from mistakes, prepare for other potential disasters

-When the Camp Fire ignited a year ago, nobody knew how fast it would spread or how many lives it would imperil.
+When the Camp Fire ignited nearly a year ago, nobody knew how fast it would spread or how many lives it would imperil.
 In fact, by the time local officials recognized they needed to start evacuating the town of Paradise, people were already losing power and cell towers were burning down.

 “We relied on technology for notifications and it failed us miserably,” said Jody Jones, mayor of Paradise.